Tofiri Kibuuka: Biography

+Kibuuka lost his vision at age 13 due to a degenerative disease.
+He has two sons.

 Prior to the Paralympics

 Kibuuka studied at the Outward Bound School in Kenya.

 In 1968, he was one of the first blind people to ascend successfully to the peak of Mount Kilimanjaro, earning media attention as well as praise from the Ugandan Minister of Labour.
 Due to this event, he was invited to Norway by an "organisation promoting sports for the disabled".
 He arrived in Norway in 1972, a year after Idi Amin's rise to power in Uganda.
 Due to the situation in his country of origin, he was to remain in Norway permanently, but nonetheless competed for Uganda in the 1970s.

 Winter Paralympics

 Kibuuka made his Paralympic Games début representing Uganda at the inaugural Winter Paralympics in 1976 in Örnsköldsvik, Sweden.
 He was his country's sole representative, and, as Uganda was the only African country to compete, he was the first African to take part in the Winter Paralympics – eight years before Lamine Guèye of Senegal became the first African to compete at the Winter Olympics.

 At the 1976 Games, he competed in two events.